elefanteletrado/Site-Institucional/www/wp-content/plugins/bws-google-analytics/readme.txt

 No, you can't.
 This plugin allows you to retrieve statistics from Google Analytics account.
 It doesn't generate its own statistics.

 = Can I create a new Google Analytics account or a new webproperty from within the admin area using this plugin? =

 No, you can't.
 Google Analytics provides developer access to the configuration data through the Management API, which is a read-only API for account and configuration data.

 = How can I add tracking code? =

 After you have created a new webroperty you will get a tracking code.
-If you want to add tracking code to your blog you will need to copy Tracking ID that looks like UA-xxxxx-y, paste it to the "Tracking Code" field, check "Add tracking Code To Your Blog" checkbox (if not checked) and click "Save Changes" button.
+If you want to add tracking code to your blog you will need to copy Tracking ID that looks like UA-xxxxx-y, paste it to the "Tracking Code" field, check "Add tracking Code To Blog" checkbox (if it is not checked) and click "Save Changes" button.

 = I want to collect statistic from my blog, what should I do? =